 Income tax expense comprises current and deferred tax.
-It is recognised in profit or loss except to the extent that it relates to a business combination, or items recognised directly in equity or in OCI.
+It is recognised in profit or loss except to the extent that it relates to a business combination, or items recognised directly in equity or in OCI (the "other comprehensive income").

 The Company has determined that interest and penalties related to income taxes, including uncertain tax treatments, do not meet the definition of income taxes, and therefore accounted for them under IAS 37 Provisions, Contingent Liabilities and Contingent Assets.